 MP3 requires very little mention.
 It’s the most popular audio format known to everyone who listens to music on digital devices.
 Almost all downloadable music is offered in the MP3 format owing to its super low file size.

 A WAV file could be compressed up to 90% without noticeable quality loss.
 Listening to music over mobile devices would be virtually impossible without this useful audio format.

 OGG Vorbis (.OGG)

 OGG sounds like a fashion brand, doesn’t it?
 Popularly called Vorbis, it’s an open-source lossy audio codec used with the OGG container format.
 Introduced in 1993, it didn’t see popular usage until 1998 when licensing fees were introduced for the MP3 format.

 Being freeware, it has found support among consumers and audio producers who’re on a budget.
 OGG Vorbis is now popularly used in MP3 players and mobile devices like smartphones.

 Advanced Audio Coding (AAC)

 As with MP3, the higher the bit rate, the better the quality, but file size increases.
-Sampling frequency is available from a minimum of 8 kHz to a maximum of 96kHz.
+The sampling frequency is available from a minimum of 8 kHz to a maximum of 96 kHz.
 AAC can deliver the audio quality of MP3 with the advantage of taking up less storage space.

 The biggest advantage, however, is its capability of accommodating up to 48 channels as opposed to MP3’s two channels.
 It’s popularly used for audio playback in mobile and gaming devices.